babiloneos/babiloneos.github.io/_posts/2025-08-15-cloudflare-testing.md

 All I had to do was to went into "Certificates" module in the Admin dashboard, and add it.

-Now, quick note, I did this AFTER getting and configuring the domain in Azure, so my certificate was provided directly to the domain atletascts.site.
+Now, quick note, I did this AFTER getting and configuring the domain in Azure, so my certificate was provided directly to the domain atletasctf.site.

 ![Azure Certificate](/assets/img/CloudflareCTF/AzureCertificate.png)

-**Do you want a better new?** This was wortless as Cloudflare also provides TLS certificates for free.
+**Do you want a better new?** This was wortless as **Cloudflare also provides TLS certificates for free**.
 So yes, at the end I decided to use the Cloudflare certificate, but we will see that in a moment.

 ✅ **DONE**

 #### Ready to go!

 With the webpage up and running on a personalized domain, and TLS certificates, lets star with Cloudflare hands-on.
-> Please notice 🟡 Because of the deliverable indications, the next section will have a more professional writting.
+> Please notice 🟡 Because of the deliverable indications, the next section will have a more professional writting, or at leat I will try for it to have it.
 (See [The requirements](#the-requirements), point 5, to understand)

 # Tasks list

-## 1. Summary detailing how you implemented the technical requirements and where or how we can validate your deliverables.
+## 1. Report detailing how you implemented the technical requirements and where or how we can validate your deliverables.

 ### Create an account

-Cloudflare offers a free plan for anyone to protect their web pages, covering the fundamental protections as DDos, WAF, Caching, and more.
+**Cloudflare offers a free plan** for anyone to protect their web pages, covering the fundamental protections as DDos, WAF, Caching, and more.

-If you don't have an account yet, please follow the bellow steps.
-If you already have an account with onboarded domains, please jump directly to [Setup an additional domain](#creating-as-additional-domain)

 1. Go to the Sing Up page:
 [dash.cloudflare.com/sign-up](https://dash.cloudflare.com/sign-up)